Internal Affairs (film): Plot

-Avilla's marriage has been wilting due to his increased obsession with the case.
-Unrelated, Peck had insinuated he would make advances on Avilla's wife, Kathleen.
-After the Demetrio incident, now aware that Avilla is tailing him, Peck meets Kathleen in a public place, posing as an IAD investigator and feigning worries about Avilla's wellbeing.
+Avilla's marriage deteriorates due to his increased obsession with the case.
+Unrelated, Peck insinuates he would make advances on Avilla's wife, Kathleen.
+Now aware that Avilla is tailing him, Peck meets Kathleen in a public place, posing as an IAD investigator and feigning worries about Avilla's wellbeing.
 This angers Avilla, who has an outburst at the office.
-He is taken off-guard in the elevator and beaten by Peck, who deceitfully boasts that he seduced and pleasured Kathleen.
+He is taken off-guard in the elevator and beaten by Peck, who deceitfully boasts that he seduced Kathleen.
 Avilla then has a violent public confrontation with Kathleen.
 The two make up the following morning when Kathleen convinces Avilla that she would have left him rather than ever cheat on him.

-As the IAD net tightens around Peck, they discover his many wives' inexplicable real estate holdings are handled by Penny Stretch.
-Penny refuses to cooperate with IAD but Wallace correctly guesses her affair with Peck.
-Breaking under pressure, Heather tells Avilla and Wallace that two recent murder victims share the same surname as a Steven Arrocas who had contacted her husband.
+As the net tightens around Peck, the IAD discovers his many wives' inexplicable real estate holdings are handled by Penny.
+Penny refuses to cooperate, but Wallace correctly guesses her affair with Peck.
+Breaking under pressure, Peck's current wife Heather admits that two recent murder victims share the same surname as a Steven Arrocas who had contacted her husband.
 Meanwhile, Arrocas himself walks in on Peck having rough sex with his wife.
 Peck nonchalantly confirms that the contract killing of Arrocas's parents has been fulfilled and tries to goad Arrocas into killing his wife, but Arrocas shoots Peck in the foot instead.
 Avilla and Wallace show up shortly thereafter, finding the dead bodies of the Arrocases.

 Peck is hiding and shoots Wallace, badly wounding her, then flees.
-Wallace tells Avila and the ambulance driver that Peck shot her, ensuring a witness other than Avila to Peck's identification.
+Wallace tells Avilla and the ambulance driver that Peck shot her, ensuring a witness other than Avilla to Peck's identification.
 Avilla rushes home to find Peck holding Kathleen hostage.
 As he is beaten and shot in the leg by Avilla, Peck proudly boasts his ability to manipulate him and disingenuously ascribes his corruption and sociopathy to the need to provide for his offspring.
 Unwilling to go to prison, Peck pulls a knife out of his boot and lunges at Avilla, who shoots him dead.